Table of Contents

 The language icons alongside each percentage make it easy to visually scan and interpret a developer’s focus areas.

-Use Top Coding Languages with Knowledge Areas to gain deeper insight into:
+Use Top Coding Languages together with Knowledge Areas to understand both:

 - Where developers are contributing (repositories)